-We are a primarily non-asset based provider of transportation services to shippers throughout the United States and in the Canadian provinces of Ontario and Quebec.
+We are primarily an asset-light provider of transportation services to shippers throughout the United States and in the Canadian provinces of Ontario and Quebec.
 Our over-the-road trucking services include both flatbed and dry van operations and we provide rail-truck and steamship-truck intermodal support services.
 We also offer truck brokerage services, which allow us to supplement our capacity and provide our customers with transportation of freight not handled by our owner-operators.
+In addition, we offer full service international freight forwarding and customs house brokerage services.

-We primarily operate through a contractor network of agents and owner-operators who provide us with approximately 3,400 tractors and approximately 2,800 trailers.
-At December 31, 2008, the Company had approximately 690 agents.
+We primarily operate through a contractor network of agents and owner-operators who provide us with approximately 3,400 tractors and approximately 3,400 trailers.
+At December 31, 2009, the Company had approximately 770 agents.
 Customer relationships are primarily managed by our agents who solicit freight business directly from shippers and also provide dispatch and other services to our owner-operators.
 Our owner-operators own, operate and maintain substantially all of the tractors and over 50% of the trailers used in our business.
 Some of our owner-operators also act as fleet contractors and provide us with multiple tractors and drivers.
 In return for their services, we pay our agents and owner-operators fixed commissions based on a percentage of the revenue they generate for us.
 This network of agents and owner-operators allows us to minimize our investment in tractors and trailers, manage our sales effort in a manner we believe is more efficient than employing a large sales staff, and maximize the variable portion of our cost structure.
 In addition, through our brokerage operations, we are able to expand our capacity by arranging for other carriers to transport shipments when we generate more freight shipments than our owner-operators can service.

 We believe our commission schedule, prompt payment practices, industry reputation, financial stability, back office support and national freight network helps us to attract agents and owner-operators.
-In addition, we acquired the operations of 17 transportation companies between October 2000 and December 2008.
+In addition, we acquired the operations of 20 transportation companies between October 2000 and December 2009.
 We are continually evaluating new acquisition opportunities.

 We were incorporated in Michigan on December 11, 2001.
+Our common stock began trading on the NASDAQ Global Select Market under the symbol "UACL" on February 11, 2005, the date of our initial public offering.
 Our principal executive offices are located at 12755 E. Nine Mile Road, Warren, Michigan 48089.
 Our website address is www.goutsi.com.
 The information contained on, or accessible through, our website is not a part of this Form 10-K.